 for not being Akiba."

 Some may laugh at the logic here since after all we are not the body, yet there is truth to be gleaned from this narration.
-We have to engage in devotional service or Krishna conscious activities and thoughts with the help of our material body and mind.
-To make the best use... of our various bodies--gross and subtle--it is important to understand them--what do we have a natural affinity for, or what are our strengths and weaknesses.
+We have to engage in devotional service or Krishna conscious activities and thoughts ( or whatever our spiritual practice is) with the help of our material body and mind.
+To make the best use of our various bodies--gross and subtle--it is important to understand them--what do we have a natural affinity for, or what are our strengths and weaknesses.
 Our conditioned nature can be a weight bringing us down, or a springboard for our spiritual life.
 The Varnashrama system (ancient Vedic method of organizing society) is meant to help people understand themselves physically so they can find a satisfying occupation and ashram (married or celibate) and ideally lead a life which compliments them in the context of spiritual cultivation.

-With the shallow knowledge of what is spiritual and this widespread propaganda, I like to call fully being in harmony physically and mentally, our "authentic illusory self".
-It is very important, but for spiritual people, only if it supports their spiritual life.
+With the shallow knowledge of what is spiritual and this widespread propaganda, I like to call being fully in harmony physically and mentally, our "authentic illusory self".
+This balance is very important, but for spiritual people, only if it supports their spiritual life.
 My wife is a therapist, and I have been benefited my many therapeutic processes in my life, yet for a devotee these technologies are not ends in themselves.
-They are not meant only to help us play the worldly game better, but to help us be peaceful so we can make the "best use of a bad bargain"--our embodiment, and be focused on the realization of our spiritual self, and our loving relationship with Krishna.
-Prabhupada taught us that "utility is the principle".
+They are not meant only to help us play the worldly game better, but to help us be peaceful so we can make the "best use of a bad bargain"--our embodiment, and be focused on the realization of our spiritual self, and our loving relationship with the Supreme, or Krishna.
+My guru Shrila Prabhupada taught me that "utility is the principle".

 Whatever can help us in our pursuit of spiritual perfection can be accepted, and whatever will be an impediment can be given up.
-This is called real renunciation on the path of bhakti (yukta-vairagya).
-Krishna is everywhere and within everything, and it is our job as devotees to extract him or reveal him in different environments.
-Something that apparently has no relationship to Krishna may be used in his service and may help us in our pursuit of transcendence.
+This is called real renunciation (in Sanskrit, yukta-vairagya) on the path of bhakti or devotional yoga.
+Krishna is everywhere and within everything, and it is the endeavor of devotees of Krishna to extract him or reveal him in different environments.
+Something that apparently has no relationship to God may be used in his service and may help us in our pursuit of transcendence.
 What works to assist us in our life as we strive to be Krishna conscious--works.
 The "proof of the pudding is in the tasting"--only you can say what the result is.

 Not everyone has the same needs or taste.
 One persons food is another poison.
 Therefore we have to become thoughtful, prayerful devotees seeing that different devotees will have varying understandings of what is Krishna consciousness, or what will work to support it.
 I write a lot about this, to expand the readers conceptions.
 Don't take things superficially.
 There are many levels of understanding.